Tychy

-Since 1999 Tychy has been located within the Silesian Voivodeship, a province consisting of 71 regional towns and cities.
+Since 1999, Tychy has been located within the Silesian Voivodeship, a province consisting of 71 regional towns and cities.
 Tychy is also one of the founding cities of the Metropolitan Association of Upper Silesia, a pan-Silesian economic and political union formed with the eventual aim of bringing the most populous Silesian areas under a single administrative body.

-Tychy is well known for its brewing industry and its international developed brand Tyskie, which dates back to the 17th century.
-Since 1950 Tychy has grown rapidly, mainly as a result of post-war socialist planning policies enacted to disperse the population of industrial Upper Silesia.
+Tychy is well known for its brewing industry and the Tyskie brand of beer, which dates back to the 17th century.
+Since 1950, Tychy has grown rapidly, mainly as a result of post-war socialist planning policies enacted to disperse the population of industrial Upper Silesia.